 Skip to main content

-All requests to Voiceflow’s APIs require an API key, a project ID, and in most cases a version ID or environment name.
-These three values tell the API who you are, which agent you’re targeting, and which version of it to run.
+All requests to Voiceflow’s APIs require an API key, a project ID, and in most cases an environment alias.
+These three values tell the API who you are, which agent you’re targeting, and which environment of it to run.

 Finding your API key